protecode-sc/helm-chart/README.md

 For other object storage options (like external Minio or ceph), `s3Endpoint`, `s3AccessKeyId` and `s3SecretAccessKey` are needed, and possibly `s3Region` depending on the object storage settings.

+For further imformation how to configure S3, please consult `README-S3.md`.

 #### Licensing